Mahmoud-M-Hamdan/Code-201-Reading-Notes/Read-01.md

 ![](https://s3.eu-west-2.amazonaws.com/uploads.3alampro.com/2019/October/UqGlnihBSz6tx8ua5tojPTwPvN3KsN6v6DfRNDa2.jpeg)

 screen with code
-CSS is a style sheet language that’s focused almost entirely on improving the presentation of HTML elements.
+CSS is a ***style sheet language*** that’s focused almost entirely on improving the *presentation of HTML elements*.
 While CSS is a static programming language, it can be used to make your website appear visually pleasing and modern.
 If you want your website to have a sleek and stylish design, CSS is the programming language to use.
 With a basic understanding of CSS, you can make changes to the overall look and feel of your website, which is useful when you want to match the appearance of your website with the aesthetics of your brand.
 #### What Can You Do With CSS?

-Even though CSS is primarily used to create static visual effects, the latest versions of the programming language offer some functionality for the creation of very simple animations.
+Even though **CSS** is primarily used to create*static visual effects*, the latest versions of the programming language offer some functionality for the creation of very simple animations.

 If you want to change the color of some of the text on a web page, basic CSS would allow you to do so by adding “style” code to the HTML code that’s already found on your page.
 Along with the presentation of HTML, CSS can also be used to alter the layout and formatting of your website.